enasequence/read_docs/prog_07.rst

     <FILE filename="mantis_religiosa_R1.fastq.gz" ... />

-If the files are uploaded into a subdirectory (e.g. `mantis_religiosa`) then prefix prefix the file name with the name of the subdirectory:
+If the files are uploaded into a subdirectory (e.g. `mantis_religiosa`) then prefix the file name with the name of the subdirectory:

 .. code-block:: xml

     <FILE filename="mantis_religiosa/mantis_religiosa_R1.fastq.gz" ... />

-You can find instructions on how to upload files to your Webin upload area `here <http://www.ebi.ac.uk/ena/about/sra_data_upload>`_.

 Create Run and Experiment XML
 =============================